pandaslab-dev/FlynnIsland/README.md

 ## Why I built it

 I built Flynn Island to explore what a playful real-time social game could look like with a lightweight JavaScript stack.
+It was originally just to create a game to play with my family where you can pick one of our dogs to play as.
 It gave me a way to practice multiplayer state sync, shared client/server game logic, collision systems driven by image masks, and mobile-friendly UI work in a project that still felt fun and personal.

 ## Tech stack